Meet The 27-Year-Old Medium Who Does Readings For Lana Del Rey

 Does your ability ever waver due to stress or whatever?

-So you’ve worked with the children of Mama Cass and Papa John, but you also work with other celebrities.
-How do you stay cool and do your thing when Lana Del Rey’s in front of you?
+So you’ve worked with the children of Mama Cass and Papa John but you also work with other celebrities; how do you stay cool and do your thing when Lana Del Rey’s sat in front of you?

 Do you get people who tell you they don’t believe you?